 Lesson plans are found on the Family Portal.
 Teachers post assignments the weekend prior on Saturday by 5pm.
-Before sending their child to school on Monday mornings, parents are required to print their student's lesson plans and place them in the front of the child's Student Binder.
+Before sending their child to school on Monday mornings, parents are required to print their student's lesson plans and place them in the front of the child's Student Binder (unless otherwise directed by the teacher).
 In the case of a school schedule change or cancelation due to inclement weather, teachers will adjust the assignments and post an updated page by 10am that day or email parents directly with the updates.
-When this happens, parents must reprint the up-dated lesson plans and place it in their child's Student Binder.
+When this happens, parents must reprint the up-dated lesson plans.